Katie-Frank/combinedevents/README.md

 ## Installation

-Version 0.1.1 will be on [CRAN](https://CRAN.R-project.org) soon (the package was submitted on 2/3).
-In the meantime, version 0.1.0 can be installed from CRAN with:
+Version 0.1.1 is on [CRAN](https://CRAN.R-project.org) and can be installed with:

 ``` r
 install.packages("combinedevents")